MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/diskspd-overview.md

 Now you know what DISKSPD is, but when should you use it?
 DISKSPD has a difficult time emulating complex workloads.
 But DISKSPD is great when your workload is not closely approximated by a single-threaded file copy, and you need a simple tool that produces acceptable baseline results.

-## Quick start guide: from installation to running DISKSPD
+## Quick start guide: install and run DISKSPD
 Without further ado, let’s get started:

 1. The first thing to do is log on to the virtual machine (VM) as an administrator that you'll use for the DISKSPD test.
 In our case, we're running a VM called “node1.”